hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 `$ mv data/trimmed_fastq/*fastqc* results/fastqc_trimmed_reads/`

 Let's use *FileZilla* to download the fastqc html for Mov10_oe_1.
 Has our read quality improved with trimming?

+It is good practice to record the reads passing through each step of the workflow.
+For example, for each of our samples, we should record in a spreadsheet the number of input sequences and the number of surviving reads after trimming.
+Note that you can find all of that information in the `<job#>.err` file.

+`$ less <job#>.err`
 ***

 ---